HaikuTeam/animator/QA.md

 Published projects show up on GitLab
 I can `$ git push` or `$ git pull` from the project folder without a problem Opening a project that exists on GitLab but not locally clones the project the first time

+Miscellaneous/Special

+If I'm behind a proxy, the app shows a modal with instructions and doesn't crash Opening an old project with `backgroundColor` set shows it as a timeline row The "secret `<div>`" in a group of elements isn't selectable (the hitbox of the group is bounded by the transform box) In the dev terminal, I don't see an ever-growing number of "file ingested" messages for each time I reopen a project I can add text elements to the stage and the text content becomes "content" attributes in code.js Mixpanel sends tracking events for various actions
+The .app build logs to `~/.haiku/logs/haiku-debug.log` User secret credentials are not included in the log For subcomponents, the `sizeAbsolute.x/y` value is set to `auto`